-Two and half years ago when indexed universal life seemed to be taking over the life insurance landscape I spent considerable time studying the products and then posted my thoughts in this forum.
+Two and a half years ago, when indexed universal life insurance seemed to be taking over the insurance landscape, I spent considerable time studying the products and then posted my thoughts in this forum.
 In particular I took great exception to the fact that agents were running a muck claiming that IUL was the answer to any question about life insurance you had.
 It was so dynamic and flexible that it literally could be structured to meet any need that you had.
 The problem I had with it then and even more so today was the fact that it is being sold based on outrageous assumptions and the only guarantee in the policy is a lame guarantee that if your crediting method loses money it won’t come out of your pocket like it would in a variable universal life.

 That seems to be a soothing mantra to clients who are so enamored with the interest rates they are being shown, rates that go anywhere from 8% to 13%, that to know there is so much upside with no downside completely takes the downside out of the equation.
 Agents get you to think about retirement bucks and bucks to borrow and infinite banking (which requires consistently large cash value accumulation and favorable loan structures) and suddenly you are not talking about life insurance, but a road paved with gold that you can buy at well below the market rate.

-I’ve never admitted this, but when IUL’s first came out I sold one to a customer.
+I’ve never admitted this, but when indexed universal life insurance policies first came out I sold one to a customer.
 I was looking for the best price on a guaranteed no lapse UL to age 120 and it happened to be an IUL.
 I didn’t even look at the assumptions because all this customer wanted was a level premium policy that would stay in force until he died.
 In the guaranteed column of the illustration it showed level premiums to age 100 and a level death benefit to age 120 and everything that had to do with cash value was rows of zeros.
 It was like this North American IUL I just ran an illustration on except much better.
 This North American product must have something to do with evolution.
 Forgive my technical difficulties on the 8.3% interest column, but I think you can get the gist of what I’m talking about.
 A 50 year old in great health pays $2373 a year into a $250,000 policy.
 Oh, and the one I did sell?
-It continues to be a good no lapse policy that hasn’t built squat for cash value, exactly what I sold but certainly not in keeping with all the hype that IUL is getting.
+It continues to be a good no lapse policy that hasn’t built squat for cash value, exactly what I sold but certainly not in keeping with all the hype that indexed universal life insurance is getting.

 First page goes pretty well.
 Level premium and death benefit on the guaranteed side and for those that care, it builds $26k in the 8.3% column.
 Page 2 is when things really start looking a little fishy.
 In the guaranteed column you are done in year 16.
 There is no death benefit, cash value or smile on your face.
 So let’s go over a column and look at the mystery of a 3% rate assumption where, arghh, you’re out of insurance in year 32.
 Of course there is always the ever rosy 8.3% column where the cash just grows and grows.
 By the way, so you don’t think I am trying to hide anything, after age 100 the account value, surrender value and death benefit are all the same.
 Kind of makes me wonder why 3% guaranteed only buys you 15 years of insurance when 3% assumed buys you 30 years worth.
 Suffice it to say that anything less than 8.3% is going to crater at some point.